Nashville-Public-Library/misc/README.md

 For *all* these scripts, **you must have an [FFmpeg](https://www.ffmpeg.org) Windows binary installed and added to the PATH**.
 FFmpeg is open source (and free!) software.

 Some scripts also use Twilio for notifications.
 There is a Twilio library for Python.
-It is not in the Python standard library and needs to be installed via PIP.
+It is not in the Python standard library and needs to be installed via PIP (`pip install twilio`).
 Store the Twilio credentials in environment variables on the PCs.

 In fact, a number of variables used in these scripts are stored in environment variables.
 For example:
 - syslog server